FinalCAD/staircase/README.md

 ## Exporting

-Basically, the export is a suite of manipulations
+Basically, the export is a suite of processes, like imagemagick manipulations, decypher, conversion, executed by a series of components.

+Those components can be chained.

 You can invoke the exportation like :